SmalkiGroove/heroes-expansion/doc/SKILLS.md

 - __Determination__ : Creatures in hero's army have wice more chance to resist enemy spells.

 ### COMBAT
-- __Get Wiser__ : Hero gains 2000 experience points.
+- __Get Wiser__ : Hero gains 1000 + 5% of current experience points.
+Repeat this bonus at the start of each week.
 - __Coordination__ : Links a hero with a selected creature in his army.
 Every time this creature performs an attack, the hero will assault the same target.
 The hero's attack is by 3 his levels more powerful than usual and has additional chance to inflict a critical hit.
-- __Stunning Blow__ : Every standard heroï¿½s attack moves the target back along the ATB bar for 0.2 points.
+- __Stunning Blow__ : Every standard hero’s attack moves the target back along the ATB bar for 0.2 points.
 - __Get Stronger__ : Hero gains +1 Attack and Defense.
+Repeat this bonus at the start of each week.
 - __Mark of the Damned__ : The hero receives special combat ability to punish the target enemy creature with a powerful strike if that creature is about to attack, retaliate or cast any spell.
 Once declared, Mark of the Damned is active until the end of combat.
 - __Critical Strike__ : Hero's attacks will always deal double damage to a target.